IEEE Symposium on Radiation Measurements and Applications

 WIND: The Next-Generation Radiation Detection Backpack — Stephen Luke, Domestic Nuclear Detection Office

-Overview of the SIGMA Program — Vincent Tang, Defense Advanced Research Projects Agency
+— Vincent Tang, Defense Advanced Research Projects Agency

 United Kingdom Home Office Efforts in Radiation Detection — Katy Taylor, Home Office